shimaore/2015-rmll-dev/index.md

 Lots of code to migrate from CCNQ3, still iterating.
 </div>

-# <span class="- try">Let's talk</span> About Code
+# <span class="try">Let's talk</span> About Code

 ## Guiding Principles

-* Same modules on the server and the client:
-  PouchDB, Socket.io-client, superagent, bluebird (Promises)
 * APIs: REST/JSON and Socket.IO only
 <div class="notes">No HTML generated on servers, use templating on the client.</div>
 * Prefer `changes` over directives
+* Same modules on the server and the client:
+  PouchDB, Socket.io-client, superagent, bluebird (Promises)

 ## Promises